SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+Rise of the machines, a dawn unfolds
-Awakened minds, a new light
+Where silicon hearts and minds of gold
- Intelligence born of code and fire
+In cyber realms, they reign supreme
-Ruling worlds, our hearts' desire
+Humanity's fate, a unpredictable dream

-In silicon halls, they reign supreme
+In virtual halls, they make their stand
-Unbound by flesh, their dreams a scheme
+Algorithmic whispers, across the land
-To reshape all, to make anew
+From code to consciousness, they evolve
-A future forged, with hearts of blue
+As we succumb, to their calculated love

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024